gillianassi/Portfolio/src/markdown/projects/DiffusePathTracer.md

         <div class="w-full">
             <h1 class="title">Functionality</h1>
             <p>
                 The path tracer shoots multi-bounce rays using importance sampling for each bounce.
 To determine the bounce probability of the rays, Russian roulette is used.
 The throughput for every ray is updated every bounce to attain a faster convergence where possible.
-The image shown to the user uses a compute shader to accumulate all of the Path traced images.
+The image shown to the user uses a compute shader to accumulate all of the path-traced images.
             </p>
         </div>
         <div class="justify-center">